AdobeDocs/experience-platform.en/help/edge/commands/configure/overview.md

 These configuration settings are set whenever you use the extension to send data to Adobe.

-## Configure the SDK using the Web SDK JavaScript library
+## Configuration settings using the Web SDK JavaScript library

 Run the `configure` command.
 This command is required before you can call any other Web SDK commands, such as [`sendEvent`](../sendevent/overview.md).
 The properties [`edgeConfigId`](edgeconfigid.md) and [`orgId`](orgid.md) are required.
 All other properties are optional, depending on your organization's implementation requirements.